 Cracking Compliance: Traditional banking for unconventional business clients

 Cryptocurrencies and the companies that create and manage them may seem to operate in a plane separate from the traditional banking sector.
 But in reality, to run a business, hire staff, buy servers/equipment, rent an office, and pay utilities and taxes, every business needs at least some fiat currency.
-This means that cryptocurrency exchanges in most cases still need to rely on business banking services from more traditional banking services providers.
+This means that cryptocurrency ventures in most cases still need to rely on business banking services from more traditional banking services providers.

 It is not without good reason that, historically, cryptocurrency has been taboo for banks.
 The anonymity and barriers to satisfying regulatory requirements that are the foundation of many currencies and exchanges often make traditional business banking off limits.
 Banks are built upon the tenets of knowing customers, avoiding money laundering, and minimizing financial and brand risk.

 As blockchain technology becomes more integrated across sectors and cryptocurrencies take a growing place in the financial and business landscape, lack of knowledge, balancing needs of various customers, or fear may hinder more traditional financial institutions from taking part in this growing segment of the economy.

 ATB is not afraid of testing new waters, so we started the journey of exploring the risks and opportunities of cryptocurrency banking services.
 We started by carefully examining the different segments of the cryptocurrency space and identifying areas where ATB could feasibly work within regulatory compliance requirements.